dicecoin-project/dicecoin/doc/technical-details.md

 Port numbers
 ------------

-The following port numbers are used by StartCOIN.
+The following port numbers are used by DiceCOIN.

-* P2P uses port 9247 (19247 on Testnet)
+* P2P uses port 7247 (17247 on Testnet)
-* RPC uses port 9347 (19347 on Testnet)
+* RPC uses port 7347 (17347 on Testnet)

 Message start string
 --------------------

-The message start string used by StartCOIN is:
+The message start string used by DiceCOIN is:

 ```
 0xff, 0xc4, 0xba, 0xdf